1993 in Pancrase

-The year 1993 is the first year in the history of Pancrase, a mixed martial arts promotion based in the Japan.
+The year 1993 was the first year in the history of Pancrase, a mixed martial arts promotion based in the Japan.
 In 1993 Pancrase held 4 events beginning with, Pancrase: Yes, We Are Hybrid Wrestlers 1.

 Events list

 Pancrase: Yes, We Are Hybrid Wrestlers 1

 Pancrase: Yes, We Are Hybrid Wrestlers 1 was an event held on September 21, 1993, at Tokyo Bay NK Hall in Nagoya, Urayasu, Chiba, Japan.

 Results

 Pancrase: Yes, We Are Hybrid Wrestlers 2

 Pancrase: Yes, We Are Hybrid Wrestlers 2 was an event held on October 14, 1993, at The Tsuyuhashi Sports Center in Nagoya, Aichi, Japan.

 Results

 Pancrase: Yes, We Are Hybrid Wrestlers 3

 Pancrase: Yes, We Are Hybrid Wrestlers 3 was an event held on November 8, 1993, at Kobe World Commemoration Hall in Kobe, Hyogo, Japan.

 Results

 Pancrase: Yes, We Are Hybrid Wrestlers 4

 Pancrase: Yes, We Are Hybrid Wrestlers 4 was an event held on December 8, 1993, at Hakata Star Lanes in Hakata-ku, Fukuoka, Japan.